Table of Contents

-Currently there are a number of therapies for those that suffer from PTSD.
-But the most important step to take is the one that allows you to either reach out to someone suffering and guide them towards help or to seek help if you are the one struggling with these issues.
+Currently, there are some therapies for those that have PTSD.
+But the most critical step to take is the one that allows you to either reach out to someone suffering and guide them towards help or seek help if you are struggling with these issues.

-With treatment, you can actually learn to get past these issues and resume a more emotionally stable and healthy life again.
+You can learn to get past these issues and resume a more emotionally stable and healthy life with treatment.

-In my personal situation the financial trauma I lived through decades ago is still easily recalled and felt as if it was yesterday.
-But the good news is that it long ago stopped controlling my life because I took action and steps to deal with my trauma.
+In my situation, the financial trauma I lived through decades ago is still easily recalled and felt as if it was yesterday.
+But the good news is that it stopped controlling my life long ago because I took action and steps to deal with my trauma.

 Ironically, helping others with their debt problems was probably a real blessing for my recovery.
-It helped me to see I was not alone and that my issues were not catastrophic but actually trivial compared to many people face in debt.
+It helped me to see I was not alone and that my issues were not catastrophic but trivial compared to many people who faced debt.

 But my experience dealing with debt was not unique.
-Take Dave Ramsey for example, all you have to do is listen to his traumatic tales of his financial problems and you can begin to see some glimpses of the impact debt had on his life and how he struggled with the emotional implications of his financial stress.
+Take Dave Ramsey, for example.
+All you have to do is listen to his traumatic tales of financial problems.
+You can see glimpses of the impact debt had on his life and how he struggled with the emotional implications of his financial stress.

-It’s very possible that Dave’s disgust with bankruptcy and credit cards is not a position based on logic as I talked about here, but the remaining bits of his unresolved debt PTSD issues he faced.
+It’s possible that Dave’s disgust with Bankruptcy and credit cards is not a position based on logic as I talked about here, but the remaining bits of his unresolved debt PTSD issues he faced.

 - Strategic Financial Solutions and Ryan Sasson Stumble and Get Pounded - February 13, 2024